-- 2.15 The need for E0 compliance particularly relevant to road, amenity, and sports lighting where residual effects are likely to cause significant adverse landscape impacts (refer to Table 7 in GN01 2021).
-Installations of these types using more than four luminaires are not expected in E0 zones due to the residual impacts. - 2.16 EI areas are expected to reside between the urban fringe boundaries and the darker rural setting.
-The E0 zone and 20.5+ measurements are likely to begin within 2km of the edge of the street-lit urban fringe (E3) boundary.
+The need for E0 compliance particularly relevant to road, amenity, and sports lighting where residual effects are likely to cause significant adverse landscape impacts (refer to Table 7 in GN01 2021).
+Installations of these types using more than four luminaires are not expected in E0 zones due to the residual impacts.

-If in doubt, consult with AONB officers to determine zone compliance requirements.
+EI areas are expected to reside between the urban fringe boundaries and the darker rural setting.
+The E0 zone and 20.5+ measurements are likely to begin within 2km of the edge of the street-liturban fringe (E3) boundary.
+If in doubt, you should consult with the Malvern Hills National Landscape Team to determine zone compliance requirements.